 It is important to choose attorneys wisely and trust them implicitly, particularly if they can make some decisions on their own.
 All attorneys of registered powers of attorney can be investigated by the Office of the Public Guardian at any time and issues regarding the conduct of the attorneys can be raised by solicitors, family, friends, social workers, etc. This adds a layer of protection for the individual.

-There are several different types of power of attorney:
+What are the different types of power of attorney?

 1. Enduring Power of Attorney